 Administrative data can provide basic information about your target population, but they cannot tell you what participants want or need from your SNAP E&T program.
 You can engage participants in a variety of ways to solicit their feedback about what is working in your program and what is not.
 Some service providers may obtain feedback from SNAP E&T participants that they collect through conversations or satisfaction surveys.
-Obtaining and using this feedback are valuable activities, but this information is limited to those who are already participating in your programs and have remained engaged over time.
-As a result, your information is limited to a small number of people, relative to all of those who are eligible but not participating or who participated and did not stay engaged in the program.

-Reaching this group is important for shaping the program to meet their needs.
+Obtaining and using this feedback are valuable activities, but this feedback is limited to those who are already participating in your programs and have remained engaged over time.
+As a result, this feedback limits your information to a small number of people, relative to all of those who are eligible but not participating or who participated and did not stay engaged in the program.
+Reaching this group and ensuring their voices are heard is important for shaping the program to meet their needs as well.
 You will likely learn about motivations, needs, or barriers that you would not anticipate but could be addressed through your SNAP E&T program.
 Not understanding participants' needs can result in low take-up of services, as the example in Box 2 describes.